digitalservicebund/digitalcheck-apps/README.md

      - `test:a11y`: run a11y tests
      - `tests`: run all tests
    - a `Dockerfile` which builds a Docker container from your application (and if needed a `Dockerfile.dockerignore`)
+4. Add the application code.
+It should now be able to import shared components.
 5. Before proceeding with the next step, make sure the infrastructure of the application is in place.
    Follow the steps in the [digitalcheck-apps-infra README.md](https://github.com/digitalservicebund/digitalcheck-apps-infra).
-6. Add the new project to the list in the [pipeline.yml](./.github/workflows/pipeline.yml) workflow at the `build-and-deploy` step.
+6. Add the new package to the list in the [pipeline.yml](./.github/workflows/pipeline.yml) workflow at the `build-and-deploy` step.
 7. You are done!
 The new application will be build and deployed on commit.

 ## Contributing